Combined Dental Agreement Review 2019

 The CDA underwent a substantial review in 2016.
 The three-year agreement is due to expire on 30 June 2019 and requires a review to ensure it best meets the needs of patients, contract holders, and DHBs.

-This review will cover the contents of the current CDA, for example it will recommend improvements to current clauses.
+This review covers the contents of the current CDA, for example it will recommend improvements to current clauses.
 This is so:

 - service coverage is improved